mbloch/mapshaper/docs/development/frame-tool-design.md

    frame's extent — rather than as a layer.
 It does not scroll out of the layer list, cannot be accidentally styled, and cannot be exported.
 2. **Everything outside the page is masked**, at partial opacity.
-This is one composited rectangle fill using the even-odd rule over the whole viewport, drawn once per render into the existing overlay canvas.
+This is one SVG path using the even-odd rule over the whole viewport, drawn once per render in a pointer-transparent overlay.
+The inner ring uses opposite winding as a fallback if a browser drops the even-odd style.
 No per-shape work and no per-shape allocation, per the renderer guardrail.
 3. **The full-extent bounds become the frame's extent**, which `calcFullBounds()` already does.
 The 3.5–4.5% margin it adds stays: some space around the page is what makes it read as a page.